mia1024/discord-mosaic-bot/README.md

 And, you can make it **even larger**!
 Like this:
 ![large fireball](screenshots/fireball_large.png)

-although...your friends might need a 4k monitor to render it correctly.
+although...your friends might need some 4k monitors to render it correctly.
 You've been warned.

 To give a more direct comparison of the size differences:
 ![all fireballs](screenshots/all_fireballs.png)